Martin Walker (reporter): Works

 Walker has written several non-fiction books, including The National Front, Waking Giant: Gorbachev and Perestroika, The Cold War: A History, Clinton: The President They Deserve and America Reborn.

 He's also written the historical thriller, The Caves of Perigord (2002).

 Bruno, Chief of Police

-He is also the author of the Bruno detective series set in the Périgord region of France, where Walker has a holiday home.
-The novels depict an unconventional village policeman, Benoît "Bruno" Courrèges, a passionate cook and former soldier who was wounded on a peacekeeping mission in the Balkans, who never carries his official gun and who has "long since lost the key to his handcuffs".
+Walker is the author of the Bruno detective series set in the Périgord region of France, where he has a home.
+The novels depict an unconventional village policeman, Benoît "Bruno" Courrèges, a passionate cook and former soldier who was wounded on a peacekeeping mission in the Balkans, who never carries his official gun, and who has "long since lost the key to his handcuffs".